data-flair/python-tutorial/README.md

  - Network Programming

 ## 4. Is Python Easy to Learn?
-Python is definitely easy to learn, that is why it is taught to university students- to create interest in programming.
-Python is:
+Python is definitely easy to learn, that is why python is taught to university students- to create interest in programming.
+You can gain expertise in python with this free python tutorial. **Python is:**

  - Easy to learn- it has a smooth learning curve
  - Easy to read- it is easy to read and understand someone else’s code
  - Easy to write- Python’s syntax is like English
  - Easy to debug- it gives you full tracebacks

-## 5. How to Learn?
+## 5. How to Learn Python?
 Want to learn Python and build a career in it?
 We have laid down steps to help you:

  - Fast-pace your learning and take a lead from crowd with **[DataFlair's Python Course](https://data-flair.training/python-course/)**